Esphyr Slobodkina: Work

-Through the 1930s Slobodkina developed her unique method of working in oils; a flattened, abstracted style that incorporated line, suspended or interlocking forms.
-But by the late 30s and 40s Slobodkina was using a variety of techniques and materials.
-Many of her works are collages and constructions, integrating paint, wood, plastic, and metal with everyday objects such as parts of disassembled typewriters and computers into amusing and often great art.
+Through the 1930s, Slobodkina developed her unique method of working in oils; a flattened, abstracted style that incorporated line, suspended or interlocking forms.
+But by the late 30s and 40s, Slobodkina was using a variety of techniques and materials.
+Many of her works were collages and constructions, integrating paint, wood, plastic, and metal with everyday objects such as parts of disassembled typewriters and computers into amusing and often great art.
 Slobodkina's work eventually received high acclaim.
 In 1943, Slobodkina was included in Peggy Guggenheim's show Exhibition by 31 Women at the Art of This Century gallery in New York.

 “Her life’s work pulled imagery and objects together into magnificent compositions time and time again," stated Harold Porcher, an authority on Slobodkina's art.
 "I equate an artist like Esphyr to the American mockingbird.
 A mockingbird borrows and embellishes the songs of other birds around him.
 Often he changes the phrasing as he incorporates each element into an orchestration of birdsong.
 The abstract expressionist movement shifted the center of the art world from Paris to New York City, where it remains today.
 Slobodkina was a member of the early founders of American Abstract Artists which help to establish abstraction as a viable form of expression in America.

 In the last years of the 20th century, Slobodkina continued her productivity, alternating serious work on abstract paintings with the more relaxing activities — to her — of creating sculpture, wall hangings, multimedia constructions, dolls and jewelry, often made out of old typewriter and computer parts.

 As Anne Cohen DePietro wrote, "Traversing nearly a century of inspiration, it is Slobodkina’s enduring delight in the creative act and her single-minded pursuit of her aesthetic vision in a multiplicity of media that continues to enchant."